and their friends have fled New Corporation and joined the Resistance, but

 I always said I would be a writer but then I did nothing about it until 2015 when I saw a poster in my local library for a free writing workshop.
 I took the course and entered their writing competition placing second overall with my debut novel, The Gaia Effect.

-I’d love to say writing is my full-time profession and I certainly do try to write as
+to say writing is my full-time profession and I certainly do try to write as

 But I’m also a stay at home mum to my little boy, Leo (5) and my little girl, Anabelle (1) so my writing time tends to be crammed into small opportunities at random times in the day!

 I’ve always written – funny stories when I was young, angsty poetry as a teenager, a few dabbles with fantasy ideas in my twenties and then actually committing in my thirties.